LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-bot-recommendations.md

 * Create a bot
 * Deploy a bot

-If, for utterance matching, you’ll be using intents instead of patterns, you must be able to use Intent Builder to:
+If, for utterance matching, you’ll be using intents instead of patterns, you must be able to use Intent Manager to:
 * Create a domain
 * Create an intent